Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oa9c3aMoTfk.md

 ### Transcript

-> how big will update 4b i don't know pretty big, like in terms of in size or in content yeah i guess yeah i don't know i don't know pretty big it's a pretty big update yeah it's a pretty big update honestly like there's, i remember burke saying that, like update three was a big update in the sense that it changed the entire game so like update four won't change you know the entire game but there's more features in update for than there were an update the game becomes just bigger in a way yeah yeah pretty much
+> how big will update 4b I don't know pretty big, like in terms of in size or in content yeah I guess yeah I don't know I don't know pretty big it's a pretty big update yeah it's a pretty big update honestly like there's, I remember burke saying that, like update three was a big update in the sense that it changed the entire game so like update four won't change you know the entire game but there's more features in update for than there were an update the game becomes just bigger in a way yeah yeah pretty much